SpaceManiac/SpacemanDMM/src/dmdoc/README.md

 file-level documentation interspersed with the summary lines of documented items.

-Markdown files inside the `code` directory will also be rendered and added to the modules tree.
+Markdown and .txt files inside the `code` directory will also be rendered and added to the modules tree.

 The contents of `code/README.md` will be used in the main page of the generated